yesodweb/yesod-cookbook/Using-Ajax-with-a-Scaffolded-Site.md

 * For an error response, with an HTTP error status, reading the body as text is an easy option for the client.
 * The requests include a header *"X-Requested-With: XMLHttpRequest"*.

 You may want to make different choices, such as sending JSON data in all requests and responses.
-The details will change, but the main ponts I am talking about here will remain valid.
+The details will change, but the main points I am talking about here will remain valid.

 An example Yesod handler, and the corresponding client-side code, are given in the appendix at the end to illustrate these choices,  and generally motivate the discussion.